Gloxinia Plant (Sinningia speciosa) Indoor Care, Propagation and Growing Problems

 Pruning Gloxinia Plant is easy.
 Remove spent blooms and any side shoots to encourage development of more flowers.
 Get rid of dead leaves to keep the plant neat as well as minimize pest and disease infestations.

 Remove the bottom 2-4 leaves monthly to balance out the appearance and to encourage growth of new leaves.
 The leaves can be used to propagate new plants.
+You may cutback the plant at the beginning of the growing season to rejuvenate growth.

 What to do with Gloxina after flowering